Aptoide/tech_challenge_python/README.md

 Walk through your code with the assessor, answering questions on the code and programming/design choices as requested by the assessor.

 ## CODING ASSIGNMENT 💻
-Build a Python script capable of performing HTTP requests with correct parameters defined below:
+Build a Python script capable of performing HTTP requests with the correct parameters defined below:
-1. Search and display to the console the list of apps obtained from API call using the following URL:
+1. **Search** and display to the console the list of apps obtained from the API call using the following URL:
    ```
    https://ws75.aptoide.com/api/7/apps/get/store_name=apps/q=bWF4U2RrPTE5Jm1heFNjcmVlbj1ub3JtYWwmbWF4R2xlcz0yLjA/group_name=games/limit=10/offset=0/mature=false
    ```
-   EXTRA: Can you print to the console the original value of "q" parameter assuming that on the URL above it is a base64 encoded query string that summarises device specifications?
+   **EXTRA:** Can you print to the console the original value of "q" parameter assuming that on the URL above it is a base64 encoded query string that summarises device specifications?

-2. Display to the console the details an app obtained in the previous response (e.g. com.fun.lastwar.gp).
+2. **Display** to the console the details an app obtained in the previous response (e.g. com.fun.lastwar.gp).
 Use the following URL:
    ```
    https://ws75.aptoide.com/api/7/app/get/store_name=apps/q=bWF4U2RrPTE5Jm1heFNjcmVlbj1ub3JtYWwmbWF4R2xlcz0yLjA/package_name=com.fun.lastwar.gp/language=pt_PT/
    ```

-3. Download the app file (APK) by requesting the following URL:
+3. **Download** the app file (APK) by requesting the following URL:
    ```
    https://aptoide-mmp.aptoide.com/api/v1/download/b2VtaWQ9VGVjaENoYWxsZW5nZVB5dGhvbiZwYWNrYWdlX25hbWU9Y29tLmZ1bi5sYXN0d2FyLmdwJnJlZGlyZWN0X3VybD1odHRwczovL3Bvb2wuYXBrLmFwdG9pZGUuY29tL2FwcHMvY29tLWZ1bi1sYXN0d2FyLWdwLTk5OTk5LTY2NjEyOTMwLWE3MThmOWZlMjE5OGM1Y2EyYzIwMmUwNDYzZTVkZDk1LmFwaw==?resolution=1080x1776
    ```
    OPPSSS...
 It seems someone forgot to add a mandatory parameter.
-Can you fix the previous URL with the missing paramenter with a dummy value (e.g. testchallenge)?
+Can you fix the previous URL by including the missing parameter with a dummy value (e.g. testchallenge)?

 ## EVALUATION CRITERIA ✅